 Do I need a floor for my garden shed?
-Does the price include a floor?
-Do I need a concrete base?
-Or do I need a timber floor?
+Should this be a concrete pad or is a timber floor ok?
 These are all common questions when it comes to purchasing a garden shed and deciding which Garden Shed Foundation is best for you.

 Do I need a floor for my garden shed?